 The project will help kickstart a transformation process that will boost resilience to future climate shocks, such as floods and droughts, through three mechanisms: (i) creating a modern integrated water resources management (IWRM) system; (ii) demonstrating proof of concept in increasing agricultural water productivity for selected farmer organisation (FO) subprojects; and (iii) adjusting key policies that will provide the enabling environment to scale up these successes in the future.
 A successful demonstration of significant increases in agricultural water productivity at the FO level will have a transformational impact, potentially leading to replication in other areas of Sindh.
 The project supports critical policy reforms by using the investment project financing (IPF) with Performance based Conditions (PBC) modality.

 The project has started its six-year implementation period from January 2023 with the 4 major program components.
 Component 3 Agriculture Incentives and Investments will be the focus of this assignment which includes support for on-farm water management; smart subsidy to incentivize a shift to water-thrifty crops like horticulture, oils seeds and pulses; cost-sharing grants for farmers and SMEs to develop value chains of high value crops like horticulture; improve agriculture statistics management; modernization of market information management; improve management of salinity-affected lands and water; and help farmers adopt climate-smart agriculture practices and Component 5 Agriculture Flood Emergency: This includes support to farmers affected by the floods of August 2022 in their endeavors for restoration of crop cultivation through cash transfers.
-This is being implemented by Agriculture Delivery Unit (ADU under Agriculture Department, Government of Sindh.
+This is being implemented by Agriculture Delivery Unit (ADU) under Agriculture Department, Government of Sindh.

 OBJECTIVE: